 The Match & Fit Method replaces the traditional terms of Reach, Target, and Safety schools.

-The terms Reach, Target and Safety School establish a false relationship between the student and the college.
+The terms Reach, Target, and Safety School establish a false relationship between you and the college.

 If you were hoping to get into your Reach school, it means that school is too good for you and you do not belong (which is why it is a Reach school).
 If you were accepted to your Target school, you are disappointed because it was not your Reach school, and you feel like you are settling.